-On the heels of an eight-year run as the head coach at Nevada and two NCAA Tournament appearances, Matt Meuchel joined the Razorbacks’ coaching staff prior to the 2017 season and will enter his fifth season in 2021.
-He has previous coaching experience at Arizona State, McNeese and Oklahoma State.
+Matt Meuchel joined the Razorbacks’ coaching staff prior to the 2017 season and completed his fifth season in Fayetteville in 2021.
+Meuchel is one of the sport’s leaders in analytics and also coordinates the Razorbacks defense.
+He has previous head coaching experience at Nevada and was an assistant coach at Arizona State, McNeese and Oklahoma State.